3 Ways to check how many cores in CPU on Windows 11, 10

 • You can also use Command Prompt and PowerShell to find out this information.

-Check the processor’s core number via Task Manager
+Check CPU core count from Task Manager

 To determine the number of cores your processor has on Windows 11 (and 10) through Task Manager, use these steps: